 It might be beneficial to check potential relations with other work on DPI in ITU-T, for instance:

-SG13 Q.17 is working on framework and requirement related ITU-T Recommendations for DPI (= work items Y.dpifr and Y.dpireq).
+SG13 Q.17 is working on framework and requirement related ITU-T Recommendations for DPI (= work items Y.dpifr and Y.2770).

+Y.2770 was published in 12/2012

+SG13 is continuing the work on DPI in study period 2013-16 (Question “QI/13 Deep packet inspection in support of service/application awareness in evolving networks”)

-Another objective should be the alignment of DPI related terminology.
+Another objective should be alignment of DPI related terminology.